 Employee Assistance Program and Drug-Free Awareness.

 Illegal drug use and alcohol misuse have a number of adverse health and safety consequences.
 Information about those consequences and sources of help for drug/alcohol problems is available.
-You are encouraged obtain additional information, or to obtain assistance in connection with an illegal drug or alcohol use problem.
+You are encouraged to obtain additional information, or to obtain assistance in connection with an illegal drug or alcohol use problem.

 Retirement Benefits